 Volunteers for collections management will inventory and manage Museums’ collections through accession, record keeping, documenting collections and supporting materials.
 These volunteers may also assist with curating exhibits that include related artifacts and draft label text.
 Volunteers should have a background in collections management and best practices.

-Education volunteers are eligible to assist with our various educational programs, including lectures, special exhibits, flight-related ground training, and community outreach classes as well as occasional traditional classroom activities in the Museum’s Education Center.
+Education volunteers assist with the Museum's various educational programs, including lectures, special exhibits, flight-related ground training, and community outreach classes as well as occasional classroom activities in the Museum’s Education Center.
 Volunteer experience in education or aviation training – including a teaching credential and current background check - is strongly desired.

 LIBRARY & ARCHIVES

-The Museum’s Library & Archives is the second largest aerospace library in the nation.
-Volunteers should be familiar with, or have a strong interest in, aviation history, space exploration, library science, or have a research background, and have writing and computer skills.
+Library & Archives volunteers should be familiar with, or have a strong interest in, aviation history, space exploration, library science, or have a research background, with writing and computer skills.

 Normally located at our Gillespie Field facility, volunteers should possess a strong model-building background.
 They must be willing to help instruct apprentices and enlighten groups about model making, display, and technology.